Utilitarian Social Choice and Distributional Welfare Analysis: Motivating application: evaluating price changes

-One of the main motivations for understanding social preferences is as a foundation for welfare analysis in applied work.
-To illustrate this point, consider a discrete choice setting in which consumers choose among a finite set, $Z$, of goods which differ in their characteristics and prices.\footnote{The subsequent discussion applies to continuous choice as well.
+Consider a discrete choice setting in which consumers choose among a finite set, $Z$, of goods which differ in their characteristics and prices.\footnote{The subsequent discussion applies to continuous choice as well.
 The discrete choice assumption only becomes relevant when we discuss estimation in \Cref{sec:estimation}.
 A similar discussion also applies to other policies, but here we focus on price changes for concreteness.} Suppose we want to answer the question: should society adopt a policy which shifts prices to $p'$ from a baseline of $p^0$?
 The standard approach is to first use data on prices and market shares to estimate a random utility model of individuals' preferences.
 That is, each consumer is assumed to solve

 where $y$ is income, $p_x$ is the price of good $x$, and $\varepsilon$ is a vector of preference parameters.
-For a set of observable consumer types, $I$, the goal is to estimate the family of distributions $\{\hat{F}_i\}_{i\in I}$ such that $\varepsilon \sim F_i$ in the population of consumers with type $i \in I$.\footnote{This population-level interpretation is often used interchangeably with the random-utility interpretation, whereby $F_i$ parameterizes a distribution over the preferences of an individual agent $i$.} To simplify the notation assume that all consumers have the same income (this has no substantive impact on the current discussion).
+For a set of observable consumer types, $I$, the goal is to estimate the family of distributions $\{\hat{F}_i\}_{i\in I}$ such that $\varepsilon \sim \hat{F}_i$ in the population of consumers with type $i \in I$.\footnote{This population-level interpretation is often used interchangeably with the random-utility interpretation, whereby $F_i$ parameterizes a distribution over the preferences of an individual agent $i$.} To simplify the notation, assume that all consumers have the same income (this has no substantive impact on the current discussion).
 Given the estimated conditional distributions $\{\hat{F}_i\}_{i\in I}$, let $\hat{F}$ be the corresponding marginal distribution over preferences in the population as a whole, i.e. $\hat{F} = \sum_{i\in I} \sigma_i \hat{F}_i$, where $\sigma = (\sigma_i)_{i\in I}$ is the marginal distribution over types.

 With the distribution $\hat{F}$ in hand, answering the policy question of interest entails somehow aggregating individuals' preferences.
 The early literature on applied welfare analysis identified three main alternatives \citep{hanemann1996welfare}. \begin{enumerate} \item \textbf{\textit{Average indirect utility.}} Define the average indirect utility